benknoble/wiki-md/README.md

 A filetype- and syntax-agnostic wiki platform built on vanilla vim.
 Pairs well with markdown and universal ctags.

-Ultimately, the goal is to provide a platform or scaffold on which to build your unique wiki- and information-management system.
+wiki-md goal provides a platform or scaffold on which to build your unique wiki- and information-management system.

 ## What does it do?

-wiki-md targets a given directory tree (`g:wiki_root`, defaults to `~/.wiki`) for use with vim's `'path'` option and provides a handful of autoloaded library functions that may prove useful in crafting management or navigation systems.
+wiki-md targets a given directory tree (`g:wiki_root`, defaults to `~/.wiki`) for use with vim's `'path'` option and provides a handful of autoloaded library functions that can be used to craft management or navigation systems.

 Yes, that's really it.